quick-vite/gh-pages-spa/README.md

 The `routeBase` is extracted from your `package.json`, this is effectively the `virtual:@quick-vite/gh-pages-spa/route-base` import.
 The `<PagesReRouter>` component is a custom route that handles the encoded urls for you.

-And that's it, now you can run vite like normal and deploy it to GitHub Pages.
+And that's it, now you can run vite like normal and [deploy it to GitHub Pages](#deploying).

+## Deploying

+To deploy to GitHub Pages you'll need to add a pipeline using [`actions/deploy-pages@v4`](https://github.com/actions/deploy-pages).
+You can use [our example pipeline](https://github.com/quick-vite/gh-pages-spa/blob/main/.github/workflows/publish-pages.yml) as reference.

+Alternatively, you can deploy it using the [`gh-pages` npm package](https://www.npmjs.com/package/gh-pages).
+Just don't forget to add the `--nojekyll` flag.

 ## Versioning